shkao/dog-days/substack/README.md

 ## Papers to read

-* From Local to Global: A Graph RAG Approach to Query-Focused Summarization ([Link](https://arxiv.org/abs/2404.16130))
+* From Local to Global: A Graph RAG Approach to Query-Focused Summarization
+* Unsupervised evolution of protein and antibody complexes with a structure-informed language model